alexconst/dotfiles_public/README.md

 How to pull and deploy your dotfiles in a brand new machine AFAP.

+NOTE: not all folders are (or should be used as) deployables.
+That includes: bin, powerlevel10k, templates.

 # Deploying dotfiles

 ## step 1: download dotfiles